Ernesto Muyshondt: Biography

 In 2017, incumbent San Salvador Mayor Nayib Bukele was expelled from the Farabundo Martí National Liberation Front (FMLN) party.
 In response, Bukele announced that he would seek a new political party and run for president in the 2019 Salvadoran presidential election.
 The political upheaval came less than six months before the 2018 Salvadoran municipal elections, when voters would choose a new Mayor of San Salvador.

 The right-wing Nationalist Republican Alliance (ARENA) selected Ernesto Muyshondt, a deputy in the Legislative Assembly, as its candidate.
 The ruling FMLN, which had held the mayor's office until it expelled Bukele from the party, chose Jackeline Rivera, a National Assembly deputy from Cuscatlán and former child soldier during the Salvadoran Civil War, as its candidate for mayor.
 Observers believed that Muyshondt had the edge in the race.
 Muyshondt easily defeated Rivera in the mayoral election on 4 March 2018.
 Muyshondt received 88,194 votes, or 61.2%, while Rivera placed a distant second with 39,736 votes, or 27.61%.

 Muyshondt was inaugurated as Mayor of San Salvador on 1 May 2018.

 In the legislative elections, held in February 2021, Muyshondt lost re-election for the Mayor of San Salvador against the candidate of Nuevas Ideas, Mario Durán.
-On 4 June 2021, he was placed under house arrest on suspicions of electoral fraud and illegal negotiations with gangs.
+On 4 June 2021, he was placed under house arrest on suspicions of electoral fraud and illicit association with gangs.
+On 6 June 2022, during a hearing against him, Muyshondt stated on the record that he had been so severely beaten in Mariona prison on three occasions that he had to be taken to hospital due to acute danger to his life.
 He was hospitalized in January 2023 following a "prolonged hunger strike".

+On 9 August, Muyshondt was acquitted by the Public Prosecution Service of the charge of embezzling taxpayers' money from sanitation workers, but the Attorney General's Office appealed against this verdict.
+On 19 October 2023, the legal deadline for Muyshondt to be released from prison was set to expire.
+On 19 October 2023, the legal deadline for Muyshondt to be released after two years in prison without a conviction was due to expire.
+One day before this deadline expired, on 18 October 2023, he was transferred to a psychiatric hospital.
+No public reasons were given for the measure.
+A report on Muyshondt's state of health requested by the psychiatric court at the end of October 2023 was still not available at the end of 2023.
+Muyshondt was convicted on 30 September 2025 of illicit association and electoral fraud committed in 2014 and 2015.
+He was sentenced to 18 years imprisonment.